 Kendalia in Kendall County, Texas — The American South (West South Central)

 Location.
-29° 58.16′ N, 98° 31.262′ W. Marker is in Kendalia, Texas, in Kendall County.
-Marker is at the intersection of Farm to Market Road 473 and Crabapple Road on Farm to Market Road 473.
+29° 58.153′ N, 98° 31.585′ W. Marker is in Kendalia, Texas, in Kendall County.
+Marker is at the intersection of Arthur Street and Jones Street, on the right when traveling west on Arthur Street.
 Touch for map.
-Marker is in this post office area: Kendalia TX 78027, United States of America.
+Marker is at or near this postal address: 108 Arthur Street, Kendalia TX 78027, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
-Specht's Crossing (approx. 7.4 miles away); Old Blanco County Courthouse (approx. 10.7 miles away).
+At least 8 other markers are within 18 miles of this marker, measured as the crow flies.
+George Wilkins Kendall (approx. 0.3 miles Specht's Crossing (approx. 7.6 miles away); Old Blanco County Courthouse (approx. 10.8 miles away); Sisterdale (approx. 11.7 miles away); Smithson Valley Cemetery (approx. 16.1 miles away); Early Boerne Schoolhouses (approx. 17.1 miles away); Kuhlmann-King House (approx. 17.1 miles away); Kendall County Courthouse (approx. 17.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 24, 2011, by Richard Denney of Austin, Texas.
-This page has been viewed 722 times since then and 29 times this year.
-Photos: 1, 2, 3. submitted on September 24, 2011, by Richard Denney of Austin, Texas. • Craig Swain was the editor who published this page.
+This page was last revised on October 13, 2020.
+It was originally submitted on October 6, 2020, by James Hulse of Medina, Texas.
+This page has been viewed 20 times since then.
+Photos: 1, 2, 3, 4. submitted on October 6, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.